iron-io/docs/worker/getting_started/index.md

 <h2 id="quay">Images Hosted on Quay.io</h2>

-If your image is hosted on Quay.io and is private, you will use it just as any other image, only using the Quay naming convention- quay.io/jpksf/ghost
+If your image is hosted on Quay.io and is private, you will use it just as any other image, only using the Quay naming convention.

+First, registert the image with Iron.io
+{% highlight bash %}
+iron register -e "YOUR_ENV_VAR=ANYTHING" quay.io/USERNAME/IMAGENAME:0.0.1
+{% endhighlight %}

 If the mage on Quay is private, you first need to register it.
 When registering, use yur DOCKERHUB login credentials
 {% highlight bash %}